Quantized plastic deformation: Introduction

-More specifically, the conducted numerical experiments provide a definitive evidence of the non-Gaussian character of plastic flows with both spatial and temporal scaling matching the data obtained in physical experiments.
 In particular, we show that the statistics of the intermittent energy-dissipating dislocational avalanches accompanying plastic yield exhibits a power-law tail with a critical exponent matching the value predicted by some theoretical considerations and independently observed in discrete-dislocation-dynamics simulations.
 We also show that the spatial-distribution of slip zones is characterized by a non-integer fractal dimension, which, again, closely matches the value anticipated by the general theory.
 The computed relation between the macroscopic stress and macroscopic {plastic} strain is found to be well approximated by the empirical Johnson-Cook strain-hardening scaling law with a hardening exponent remarkably close to the one found experimentally for a material with similar parameters.

 The paper is organized as follows.
 In Section 2, we motivate our approach by considering an oversimplified zero-dimensional model.
 The detailed fully analytical study of this model makes the main ideas of the subsequent development explicit and transparent.
 The 2D version of the MTM, containing continuum elastic and discrete plastic strain measures, is formulated in Sections 3, where we also address various aspects of the numerical implementation of the model.
 In Section 4, we present a case study of a fluctuating plastic flow in a model crystal and rationalize the emerging scale-free statistics.
 Our results are summarized in Section 5.
-Three Appendixes contain discussions of technical nature.
+Several appendixes contain discussions of a more technical nature.